docLoop/paperhive-adapter/README.md

 # PaperhiveAdapter

-This packed is meant to be used with [docloop](https://github.com/docloop/core).
+This package is meant to be used with [docloop](https://github.com/docloop/core).

 Install like this: